Thailand 2 Week Itinerary: The Classic Route

 Digital Readiness: Grab an eSIM app like Yesim before you land, to keep your same phone number.
 Download Grab for transport, ViaBus for Bangkok transit, and ensure your banking app supports international QR payments for PromptPay merchants.

 Thailand in 2026 remains the premier destination for travelers seeking a seamless blend of ancient heritage and futuristic convenience.
-This two-week classic route is engineered to minimize logistical friction while maximizing geographic diversity.
+This two-week classic route is designed to help you see the most.

 By adventuring the urban energy of Bangkok, the cultural highlands of Chiang Mai, and the crystalline waters of the southern islands, visitors gain a comprehensive understanding of the Kingdom’s multifaceted identity.
 Here are the insights necessary to navigate Thailand with all the comfort of a VIP.